peteroupc/CBOR-Java/api/com.upokecenter.util.ExtendedRational.md

       int denominatorSmall)`<br>
  Deprecated.
 Creates a rational number with the given numerator and denominator.
 * `boolean equals(ExtendedRational other)`<br>
  Deprecated.
-Not documented yet.
+Checks whether this and another value are equal.
 * `boolean equals(Object obj)`<br>
  Deprecated.
-Not documented yet.
+Checks whether this and another value are equal.
 * `BigInteger getDenominator()`<br>
  Deprecated.
 Gets this object's denominator.
 * `BigInteger getNumerator()`<br>